 Stay on top of your spending with instant balance updates, and split the bill on purchases so you and your travelling companion never get it twisted over expenses.
 You can even get an emergency backup card to take with you and keep in a safe place – a much better option than putting your holiday on hold until a replacement gets couriered to you.

-While this app will be invaluable once you’re at your destination, but it’ll most certainly help you navigate non-English websites in the meantime.
-Draw a character with your finger to get an explanation of what it means, or snap a picture with your phone’s camera for instant text translation.
+While this app will be invaluable once you’re at your destination, it’ll help you navigate any non-English websites in the meantime.
+Draw a character with your finger to get an explanation of what it means, or snap a picture for instant text translation.

 For virtual exploring: Streetography